zama-ai/hpu_fpga/docs/dop.md

 * The high level one handles the *integers*.
 * The second one is low level.
 This code is the equivalent of assembly code for traditional CPU, but processing on elementary ciphertexts encoding *digits*.

 This document describes the low level code syntax.
 The targeted elements are digits.
-The opcodes are named **Digit Opcode** (DOp).
+The instructions are named **Digit Operation** (DOp).

 ## Integer / Digit
 See [IOp documentation](iop.md) for more details.